datalogism/Kastor/kstor/readMe.md

 ```
  python KD4_getExampleSpecificPatternsStats.py -s SHAPE_PATH -output output_dir -ng named_graph_sample
 ```
+Result will be saved in a csv file
 ### KD-STEP 5-  Create a Random Sample
 This script was used to create $DR^0$, $DR^1$, $DR^2$
 ```
  python KD5_CreateNewRandomSample.py -s SHAPE_PATH -sz 1200
 ```
 A sample can then be described with a [SPARQL query](../corese/sparql_queries/get_sample_nli_stats.sparql)

 ## KD-STEP 6-  Export a TurtleLight dataset for training a SLM
 Export a previously create sample in TurtleLight datasets splitted in train/test/eval
 ```